96boards/website/_product/mezzanine/shiratech-fpga/README.md

 product_specification: "mezzanine"
 product: true
 product_short_desc: "Introducing the Shiratech FPGA Mezzanine, the most flexible and affordable embedded environment for the Intel MAX-10 FPGA, lets you connect to any interface."
-product_long_desc: |-
-    Introducing the Shiratech FPGA Mezzanine, the most flexible and affordable embedded environment for the Intel MAX-10 FPGA, lets you connect to any interface.
 product_images:
     - shiratech-fpga-front-sd.jpg
     - shiratech-fpga-back-sd.jpg